pharo-spec/smalltodo-example/SmallTODO-Tutorial-1.md

 	self updatePresenter
 ```

 This is very simple, the only thing that is different is that setting a task will update the presenter (because it needs to show the contents of the title).
 And now we define initialization and update of our presenter.
+SD: I do not get it since the two methods have the same name.

 ```Smalltalk
 TODOTaskPresenter >> initializePresenters